Patrick Suermann, PhD, PE, LEED AP, F. ASCEInterim Dean, Associate Professor

-Patrick C. Suermann is the interim dean of the Texas A&M College of Architecture, the largest college of its kind in the United States, with more than 3300 students and ca. 250 faculty and staff.
+Patrick C. Suermann is the interim dean of the Texas A&M School of Architecture, the largest school of its kind in the United States, with more than 3300 students and ca. 250 faculty and staff.

-Before his appointment as interim dean, Suermann served for four years as head of the Texas A&M Department of Construction Science.
-Suermann, who also holds an appointment as an departmental associate professor, was instrumental in establishing the department as one of the largest and best programs in the nation, leading it to a significantly increase in its externally funded research, its industry support, and student success.
+Before his appointment as interim dean, Suermann served for four and a half years as head of the Texas A&M Department of Construction Science.
+Suermann, who also holds an appointment as a departmental associate professor, was instrumental in establishing the department as one of the largest and best programs in the nation, leading it to a significant increase in its externally funded research, its industry support, and student success.

 An accomplished researcher, Suermann has published numerous journal articles, book chapters and presented at various professional conferences including the ASEE Annual Conference & Exposition the American Society of Civil Engineers Construction Research Congress, and more.